-Overview InformationPassionflower is a plant.
+Overview InformationPassion flower is a climbing vine that is native to the southeastern United States, and Central and South America.
 The above ground parts are used to make medicine.

-Some people apply passionflower to the skin for hemorrhoids, burns, and pain and swelling (inflammation).
+Some people apply passion flower directly to the skin for hemorrhoids, burns, and swelling (inflammation).

 How does it work?The chemicals in passionflower have calming, sleep inducing, and muscle spasm relieving effects.

 Possibly Effective for

 - Anxiety.
 Some research shows that taking passion flower by mouth can reduce symptoms of anxiety.
 In fact, it might work as effectively as some prescription medications.